The Legend of Knockgrafton: Authorship

 It has been suggested that William Maginn may have been the true author of this particular tale.
 The tale was printed in a 1933 anthology of tales by William Maginn, selected by his nephew (Rev. Charles Arthur Maginn of Sheffield) and was one of four tales from Croker's Fairy Legends.
 A conflicting account by the author's much younger brother (Rev. Charles Arthur Maginn, M.A., Rector of Killanully, Cork) credits a similar list of four tales to Maginn, but not "The Legend of Knockgrafton".
 The latter account was based on a copy of Fairy Legends inscribed with notes in Maginn's hand.

 Localization

-The "Moat of Knockgrafton" was a barrow or tumulus according to Croker, but actually a rath or fort according to others, and is better identified as Knockgraffon (also controversially emended to " Mote of Knockgraffan" by some) in Co.
-Tipperary.{ It lies about 3 miles due north of Cahir, the town where Lusmore peddled his wares.
+The "Moat of Knockgrafton" was a barrow or tumulus according to Croker, but actually a rath or fort according to others, and is better identified as Knockgraffon (also controversially emended to " Mote of Knockgraffan" by some) in County Tipperary.
+It lies about 3 miles due north of Cahir, the town where Lusmore peddled his wares.

 At the start of the tale, Lusmore's place of residence is identified as Glen of Aherlow at the foot of the Galtee Mountains, due west of Knockgraffon.
 Later Lusmore's village is identified as "Cappagh".

 P. W. Joyce remarks that in the south of Ireland, a mound where fairy music are said to be heard is referred to as a lissakeole (lios a cheoil "fort of music").